 Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 per year in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
 Click here for detailed requirements.

 There are two types of Federal Stafford Loans – subsidized and unsubsidized.

 Subsidized Stafford Loan

 The Subsidized Stafford Loan is awarded to undergraduate students on the basis of financial need determined by the Free Application for Federal Student Aid (FAFSA).
 The federal government pays the interest on this loan while you are enrolled in school.
 Repayment of this loan will begin six months after you graduate, leave school, or drop below half-time enrollment (6 hours).
 This loan must be repaid.
-Note that effective July 1, 2012, Graduate and professional students may NOT receive subsidized stafford loans.
+Graduate and professional students may NOT receive subsidized stafford loans.

 Unsubsidized Stafford Loan